alexandru/alexn.org/source/_posts/2012-01-16-cosine-similarity-euclidean-distance.markdown

-To get one question out of the way: there are already many available libraries that do this, but as you'll see there are multiple ways of skinning the cat and you won't be able to pick the right one without understand the process, at least intuitively.
+To get one question out of the way: there are already many available libraries that do this, but as you'll see there are multiple ways of skinning the cat and you won't be able to pick the right one without understanding the process, at least intuitively.

 ## Defining the Problem